Team Saskatchewan claims gold at Canadian Mixed Curling Championship after win over Manitoba | TSN

 The win capped an 11 game winning streak starting after Saskatchewan dropped its opening match 8-4 to Nova Scotia's Paul Flemming.

-Saskatchewan and Manitoba, skipped by Melissa Kurz, were tied 4-4 heading into the eighth end.
+Saskatchewan and Manitoba, skipped by Kyle Kurz, were tied 4-4 heading into the eighth end.

 But Manitoba missed its final hit and roll attempt, sealing the win for Saskatchewan.

-Note: Note to readers: This is a corrected story.
-A previous version incorrectly had Melissa Kurz as Manitoba skip instead of Kyle Kurz.